dpiras/GMM-MI/README.md

         Smaller values will improve the fit quality and reduce the chances of stopping at a local optimum, while making the code considerably slower.
 This is equivalent to `tol` in sklearn GMMs.
     threshold_components : float, default=1e-5
         The metric threshold to decide when to stop adding GMM components.
 In other words, GMM-MI stops adding components either when the metric gets worse, or when the improvement in the metric value is less than this threshold.
-Smaller values ensure that enough components are considered and thus that the data distribution is correctly captured, while taking longer to converge. patience : int, default=1
+Smaller values ensure that enough components are considered and that the data distribution is correctly captured, while taking longer to converge. patience : int, default=1
         Number of extra components to "wait" until convergence is declared.
 Must be at least 1.
         Same concept as patience when training a neural network.
 Higher value will fit models